nickpharrison/htmlfy/README.md

 Most projects will only need to use `prettify` and/or `minify`.

 ### Prettify
 Turn single-line or ugly HTML into highly formatted HTML.
-This is a wrapper for all other functions, and then it adds indentation.
+This is a wrapper for all other functions, except `trimify`, and then it adds indentation.

 ```js
 import { prettify } from 'htmlfy'